 Protecting yourself is simple once you get set up.
 It means staying on top of your credit reports, not entering your data on websites you don't trust, and putting alerts or freezes on your credit cards and credit profile.

 How to recover from bad financial decisions

-Step 1: Acknowledge your money mistake and forgive yourself
+Step 1: Acknowledge your bad financial decisions and forgive yourself

-In order to get ahead, you have to forgive yourself for your money mistakes, take note of the lessons you've learned and keep moving.
-Everyone has made a bad decision around their money - even the world's wealthiest people.
+In order to get ahead, you have to forgive yourself for your money mistakes.
+So take note of the lessons you've learned and keep moving.
+Everyone has made some bad financial management decisions around their money - even the world's wealthiest people.

 It's all about acknowledging where you went wrong and figuring out what to do to make things right.
 Even if you wind up making the same or similar mistake again, you can rinse and repeat (acknowledge, learn and implement the lessons) until you get past your error.
 That is how you will succeed with your finances.

 Once you've committed to forgiving yourself and are ready to move forward, it's important to recognize where you are right now with your finances.
 Then, you can determine where you would rather be. '